Yoann Touzghar: Club career

 In the 2015–16 season Touzghar played for Club Africain scoring once in six matches.

 On 5 July 2016, Touzghar joined Auxerre on a two-year contract plus an option amid reported interest from Reims and Gazélec Ajaccio.

 On 24 August 2022, Touzghar signed a two-year contract with Ajaccio.

+International career

+Touzghar was born in France to a Moroccan father and Tunisian mother.
+He played for the Tunisia national team at the 2021 Africa Cup of Nations.

+Personal life

+Yoann's younger half-brother Rayan Touzghar is also a professional footballer.